 - 3 credits- Biological Sciences

 Students admitted without a speech-language pathology background are not at any disadvantage.
 Seats are reserved for students who do not have a background.
 These students, once admitted, take undergraduate speech-language pathology courses concurrently with their graduate courses.
-A student without a background has a curriculum that is typically two semesters longer than a student who has a background in communication disorders.
+A student without a background has a curriculum that can be two semesters longer than a student who has a background in communication disorders.

 Students, who do not have a background in speech-language pathology, typically come from a major in: